Art History

 Restrictions: This course is open to juniors and seniors

-Prereq: Four credits in art history.
+Prereq: 4 credits in the department.

 ARTH-395 Independent Study